redlfox/resource-search-download-archive/how-to.md

 * mthcht.github.io/ThreatIntel-Reports/

 ### Data Security
-* **ALWAYS BACKUP YOUR DRIVES'S CORE DATA.** backup your hard drives's Partition table. backup header of encrypted drives.
+* **ALWAYS BACKUP YOUR DRIVES' CORE DATA.** They can be useful if your drives reviced non-physical damage. backup your hard drives' Partition table. backup header of encrypted drives.
 * **ALWAYS BACKUP YOUR DATA.** Whatever you use cloud or local, do it regularly.
 I saw lots of cases people lost entire data  💀.
 * Be aware before overwrite.
 It's not recoveryable if you overwrited files 💀 and your files are lost FOREVER 💀.
 * Be aware before deletion.
 If you deleted something accidentally, Stop writing to the drive